ComPHPPuebla/easy-forms/docs/creating-forms.md

 # Creating forms

-The simplest way to create a form is inheriting from `EasyForms\Form` and add elements to it in its constructor.
+The simplest way to create a form is inheriting from `EasyForms\Form` class.
+Elements can be added within the constructor.

 ```php
 class LoginForm extends EasyForms\Form